Resista78/InternetRadio/README.md

 # InternetRadio

-InternetRadio is an Android app for discovering and listening to radio stations from around the world, with features like favorites, recent history, and advanced search by country and language.
+InternetRadio is an Android app for discovering and listening to radio stations from around the world, with features like favorites, recent history, and advanced search by country,language and tags.

 </div>